RChain-Collaborative-Learning/PiCalc-to-Rholang/README.md

 # Collaborative learning sessions

 Jake Gillberg organized a collaborative learning group around the pi calculus in April 2018.
 This repository is for the slides and other materials supporting the study group.
-The group follows along with Robin Milner's [Polyadic Pi Calculus: A Tutorial ](https://pdfs.semanticscholar.org/5d25/0a3a14f68abb1ae0111d35b8220b4472b277.pdf).

 # Index